178th Wing hosts Contemporary Base Issues course

-More than 100 airmen from across the country listen to a presenter speak during the Contemporary Base Issues course May 17, 2024 at the Hollenbeck Bayley Creative Arts and Conference Center in downtown Springfield, Ohio.
-The two-day training event, hosted by the 178th Wing, was designed to prepare Air National Guard officers, non-commissioned officers and other leaders to work together as a team.
-(U.S. Air National Guard photo by Shane Hughes)
+More than 100 airmen from across the country arrived at the Hollenbeck Bayley Creative Arts and Conference Center in downtown Springfield early Thursday morning for the Contemporary Base Issues course, a two-day training event hosted by the 178th Wing and designed to prepare Air National Guard officers, non-commissioned officers and other leaders to work together as a team.

+The schedule of courses included a diverse range of topics and issues, including military discipline, ethics, deployment readiness, domestic operations and leadership.

+“I hope this gives everyone more background and exposure as to why we do a lot of the things that we do in terms of discipline status and helps them understand and work a little bit more collaboratively toward the basic wellness of their airmen,” said Capt.
+Justin Dickman, a military lawyer assigned to the 178th Judge Advocate General Corps, who helped organize the course.

 |Date Taken: